How to calculate standard deviation in Python

 Sample std: 2.138089935299395

-The ddof parameter in NumPy's np.std() function stands for "Delta Degrees of Freedom" and lets you control the divisor in the standard deviation calculation.
-This is how you switch between calculating for a population versus a sample.
+The ddof parameter, short for "Delta Degrees of Freedom," gives you direct control over the divisor in the standard deviation formula.
+This is what allows you to switch between calculating for a population versus a sample.

 Calculating standard deviation for 2D arrays